ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 X
 ```

+- Do `cargo new iterators`
+- Place the above multi-line string into `iterators/numbers.txt`.
-- Drop this snippet into your `src/main.rs` after you `cargo new iterators`.
+- Drop this snippet into your `src/main.rs`:

 ```rust
 #![allow(unused_imports)]